 Wouldn’t it be lovely to go shopping and have a clear vision of which styles look best on you?
 Head straight for the accessories that will compliment your body shape?
 Be spot on with the colors, patterns and textures that will look great on you and increase your confidence?

-Understanding how to dress for your body shape as a woman over 50 can make shopping for clothes less stressful.
+When you learn how to dress for your shape as a woman over 50 it can make shopping for clothes less stressful.
 And, it’s much easier to put outfits together that you love and will actually wear time and again…and feel great in.
 It’s as simple as knowing if you’re an apple, or a pear, perhaps a rectangle or spoon.
 Say what???

 The analogy of comparing our body shape to a fruit or a shape has been around for quite awhile, and you may be familiar with the terms used in this context: Apple, Pear, Hourglass, Rectangle, Triangle, Spoon, Banana, or Bell.
 These are the terms used most often, and it really does make sense if you think about it.